weng1102/reading_app/curriculum/mystroke.md

 ![David and Robert](DavidRobert2004.jpg)
 * We have two children, David and Robert.
 * David is 27 years old.
-* Robert is 25 years old.
+* Robert is 26 years old.
 [[/image-entry]]
 [[image-entry: personal, left, 20%]]
 ![David graduation](david grad-IMG_2918.jpg)
 * David went to Stanford.
 He earned bachelor and master degrees in computer science.
+He taught at Stanford.
 Then, he founded a technology company called Bunker Hill Health in Palo Alto.
 [[/image-entry]]
 [[image-entry: personal, left, 20%]]
 ![Robert caltech Graduation](caltech grad-IMG_4130b.jpg),
 * Robert went to Caltech.
 He majored in computer science and history.
-He works for a machine learning startup in San Francisco.
+He worked for a machine learning startup in San Francisco.
+He is starting his own company soon.
 [[/image-entry]]
 # What happened to me
 [[image-entry: I had a stroke, left, 20%]]